data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 * **Staging Area** ; the target table is truncated.
 This essentially is a redundant step because the Staging Area is truncated by the Module Instance but the step is added for consistency reasons and to be on the safe side for reprocessing
 *	**Staging Area** ; if the Source Control table is implemented this information is corrected by deleting the entries that were inserted by the failed Module Instances
 *	**Persistent Staging Area** ; all records that have been inserted by the failed Module Instances are deleted.
 Due to the default (mandatory) structure of the History Area tables only the delete statement is sufficient
-*	**Integration Layer** ; rollback varies depending on the type of model but rollback usually is a combination of inserts and deletes depending on the types of tables in the Data Warehouse (in turn dependant on the data modelling technique).
+*	**Integration Layer** ; rollback varies depending on the type of model but rollback usually is a combination of inserts and deletes depending on the types of tables in the Data Warehouse (in turn dependent on the data modelling technique).
 An example of recovery using Data Vault is added below:
     * Hub table: deletion of all records inserted by the Module Instance.
     *	Link table: deletion of all records inserted by the Module Instance.
     *	Satellite table: deletion of all records inserted based on the Insert Module Instance ID attribute.
 Also included is an update of all records to set these to be the active record again (repair timelines) using the Update Module Instance ID information